 On 28 May 1908, the company that Knox D’Arcy had established, the Anglo-Persian Oil Company, hit the motherlode—it was the biggest oil find of that time.
 Black Gold was shooting high in the air.
 When the news of the find reached Europe, investors jumped onto the Anglo-Persian Oil Company’s bandwagon, which now had enough funds to start the work for laying down the pipelines, building storage facilities and refineries, and developing the shipping network.
 The world-historical significance of the discovery of Black Gold by Knox D’Arcy’s Anglo-Persian Oil Company was much bigger than that of the discovery of gold by the Spanish Conquistadors.
 Within four years of the discovery of Black Gold, naval warfare was revolutionized by the rise of oil and gas powered ships which were faster than the traditional coal powered ships.
 In 1914, the British Government purchased 51 percent of the Anglo-Persian Oil Company.

 Till the end of the nineteenth century, the wars in the Middle East were over Jerusalem and Constantinople (the Holy Lands).
-But with the discovery of Black Gold, the Holy Lands became of secondary political and cultural importance.
+With the discovery of Black Gold, the issue of Holy Land became less important.
 Henceforth the wars in the Middle East would be over the control of Black Gold.
-When the First World War broke out in 1914, the first military action that the British government took was to secure the pipelines and refineries in the Middle East.
+When the First World War broke out in 1914, the first military action that the British government took was to secure the Middle Eastern pipelines and refineries.